Short Brothers: Postwar

 In 1954, the Bristol Aeroplane Company became a 15.25% shareholder in Shorts, and the company used the injection of funds to set up a production line for the Bristol Britannia turbo-prop airliner, known in the press as The Whispering Giant.
 Although it was originally intended that 35 Britannias should be built by Shorts, a shortage of work at Bristol led to this number being reduced.
 Eventually, 15 Britannias were completed by Shorts; five sets of Britannia components were sent to Filton and used on the continued production there of Britannias.

 In the 1960s, Shorts found a niche for a new short-haul freighter aircraft and responded with the Short SC.7 Skyvan.
 The Skyvan is most remembered for its box-like, slab-sided appearance and rectangular twin tail units, but the aircraft was well loved for its performance and loading.
 It served almost the same performance niche as the de Havilland Twin Otter, and the Skyvan proved more popular in the freighter market due to the large rear cargo door that allowed it to handle bulky loads with ease.
 Skyvans can still be found around the world today.

 The heavy lift freighter Short SC.5 Belfast flew for the first time in 1964.
 Only 10 were built for the Royal Air Force.
 In the 1970s, Shorts entered the feederliner market with the Shorts 330, a stretched modification of the Skyvan, called the C-23 Sherpa in USAF service, and another stretch resulted in the more streamlined Shorts 360, in which a more conventional central fin superseded the older H-profiled twin fins.

 In 1988, the proposed development was announced of a regional jet seating 44 passengers and to be called the FJX.
 The aircraft would have been a competitor to the Bombardier CRJ100 that was also in development at the time, but the FJX was cancelled after Short Brothers' sale to Bombardier.

 Loyalist paramilitaries

-In 1987 loyalists working at Shorts erected loyalists flags and bunting to intimidate the Catholic workers.
-The loyalists workers went on strike after management removed the loyalist flags from the shop floor.
+In 1987 loyalists working at Shorts erected loyalist flags and bunting to intimidate the Catholic workers.
+The loyalist workers went on strike after management removed the loyalist flags from the shop floor.

 In April 1989, three Northern Irish men, Noel Little, Samuel Quinn and James King, were arrested in Paris and later convicted of "arms trafficking and associating with criminals involved in terrorist activities."
 They were accused of having stolen missile parts and documents related to Shorts' products.
 Also arrested were arms dealer Douglas Bernhardt and a South African diplomat.

 In 1993 a Catholic sub-contractor at Shorts was shot dead and five others injured in a loyalist attack on a mini-bus full of Catholic workmen in an attack to discourage Catholics from taking jobs at Shorts.